hammerheim-game/hammerheim-rules/2-core-rules.md

 #### Closest target

-You must shoot at the closest enemy, as he represents the most immediate threat and therefore the most obvious target.
+You must shoot at the closest standing enemy, as he represents the most immediate threat and therefore the most obvious target.
 However, you may shoot at a more distant target if it is easier to hit or if closer models are stunned or knocked down (see